What to do if you receive a copyright claim on Youtube?

 During this process, YouTube will review the arguments and evidence presented by both parties and make a final decision.

 If YouTube determines that your dispute is valid and that you have legitimate reasons for using the content, the claim may be withdrawn and the restrictions applied to the video may be removed.
-However, if the dispute is rejected, the claim may be upheld and you may need to consider other options, such as removing the disputed content or pursuing legal action.

 In some cases, disputing a copyright claim on YouTube may not be enough to resolve the situation satisfactorily.